No more painting and leaking with our cladding installers

 Guttering Not Lining Up With Neighbours – Potential Leaking Gutters

-Certainly, there are many additional problems with the over-cladding method for instance what the finished roofline will appear if your house is semi-detached or terraced property.
+Certainly, there are many additional problems with the over-cladding method for instance what the finished roofline will appear if your house is a semi-detached or terraced property.
 If your house is semi-detached or a terraced property there will more than likely be a ‘step’ on the edge between the two properties.
-The gutter systems are likely to not be absolutely straight between the two houses leading to potential leakage.
+The gutter systems are likely to not be straight between the two houses leading to potential leakage.

 Not Being Able To Open Windows

-It is also worth bearing in mind that lots of windows are just a few millimetres beneath the roofline, over-cladding the current uPVC fascia boards could possibly prevent some of the windows from fully opening.
-This is obviously a serious situation when the window is a designated fire exit.
+It is also worth bearing in mind that lots of windows are just a few millimetres beneath the roofline, over-cladding the current uPVC fascia boards could prevent some of the windows from fully opening.
+This is a serious situation when the window is a designated fire exit.